apache/flink/docs/dev/python/user-guide/datastream/data_types.md

 ### Improve serialization and deserialization performance

-Even though data can be serialized and deserialized through Pickle, the performance should be better if types are provided.
+Even though data can be serialized and deserialized through Pickle, performance will be better if types are provided.
-This is because PyFlink can use more efficient serializers and deserializers to serialize and deserialize data.
+Explicit types allow PyFlink to use efficient serializers when moving records through the pipeline.

 ## Supported Data Types